guillevazquez8/Lab-3.02---Creating-databases-and-queries-in-MySQL/README.md

 - Activity 2: Normalize a given database of customers, flights and aircrafts

-- Activity 3 onwards: to generate queries on activity 2 database we've created
+- Activity 3 onwards: Generate queries on activity 2 database we've created